 The total annual circulation of all adult material in all formats to all users, no matter who borrows them.
 It includes renewals.
-See: Circulation, Children's Circulation
+See: Circulation, Children's Circulation, Electronic Materials Circulation

 ADULT LIBRARY PROGRAM(S) [ATTENDANCE]:

 Any planned event, sponsored by the library, for which the primary audience is adults (persons 19 years and older) and which introduces the group attending to any of the broad range of library services or activities for adults or which directly provides information to participants.
 Examples of these types of programs include film showings, lectures and citizenship classes.
 ATTENDANCE is the count of the audience at all programs, sponsored by the library, for which the primary audience is adults (persons 19 years and older).
 This includes children and young adults who attend programs intended primarily for adults.
-See: Library Programs, Children's Library Programs, Young Adult Programs
+See: Library Programs, Children's Library Programs, Young Adult Library Programs

 ANNEXED:

-This is the type of relationship that exists between a branch library and its administrative entity when the city or unincorporated area has voted to annex to the library Administrative Entity to provide library service to its residents.
-See: Contract
+This is the type of relationship that exists between an outlet and its administrative entity when the city or unincorporated area has voted to annex to the library Administrative Entity to provide library service to its residents.
+See: Contracting

-ANNUAL ATTENDANCE:

-See: Attendance

 ANNUAL PUBLIC SERVICE HOURS:

 See: Public Service Hours

-ANNUAL REFERENCE TRANSACTIONS:

-See: Reference Transactions

 ANNUAL VOLUNTEER HOURS:

 See: Volunteer Hours

 ASSESSED VALUATIONS:

 This is the total assessed value of property within the library's legal service area's geographic boundaries.
-It is the aggregate valuation of the property subject to taxation by the library's taxing district.
+It is the aggregate valuation of the property subject to taxation by the taxing district from which the library derives its revenue.
 Figures are based on the Washington State Department of Revenue publication: Property Tax Statistics.
-See: Junior Taxing District, Local Cents per \$1000, Municipalities, Regular Levy Rate
+See: Junior Taxing District, Local Cents per \$1000, Regular Levy Rate, Senior Taxing District

-ASSISTANT DIRECTOR FOR MANAGEMENT SERVICES:
+ASSISTANT DIRECTOR OF MANAGEMENT SERVICES:

 Performs administrative work involving advanced budgeting and financial duties, library insurance, planning, evaluation of facilities management and making recommendations to the board.

-ASSISTANT DIRECTOR FOR PUBLIC SERVICES:
+ASSISTANT DIRECTOR OF PUBLIC SERVICES:

-Performs administrative work involving planning organizing and coordinating the delivery of public service systemwide and evaluation of library public service programs and making recommendations to the board.
+Performs administrative work involving planning organizing and coordinating the delivery of public service systemwide, evaluation of library public service programs and making recommendations to the board.

 ATTENDANCE:

 This is the total number of persons entering the library for whatever purpose during the year.
 This includes persons attending activities, meetings, and those persons requiring no staff services.

 AUDIO MATERIALS:

 These are materials that the library has selected as part of its collection on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically or electronically, or both.
-See: Collection, Audio Materials (Physical Units), Audio Materials (Downloadable Titles)
+See: Collection, Audio Materials (Physical Units), Audio Materials (Downloadable Units)

-AUDIO MATERIALS (DOWNLOADABLE TITLES):
+AUDIO MATERIALS (DOWNLOADABLE UNITS):

 These are downloadable electronic files on which sounds (only) are stored (recorded) and that can be reproduced (played back) electronically.
+All units, including duplicates are counted.
 See: Collection, Audio Materials, Audio Materials (Physical Units)

 AUDIO MATERIALS (PHYSICAL UNITS):

-These are audio materials stored in a fixed, physical format.
-It does not not include downloadable electronic audio files.
-See: Collection, Audio Materials, Audio Materials (Downloadable Titles)

-AUTOMATED SYSTEMS MANAGER:
+These are audio materials circulated in a fixed, physical format.
+It includes records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings stored in a fixed, physical format.
+It does not include downloadable electronic audio files.
+All units, including duplicates are counted.
+See: Collection, Audio Materials, Audio Materials (Downloadable Units) AUTOMATED SYSTEMS MANAGER: